 Farmerville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Farmerville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Farmerville who work in office and administrative support (16.74%), sales jobs (11.90%), and healthcare suport services (7.37%).
+Overall, Farmerville is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Farmerville who work in office and administrative support (16.18%), sales jobs (10.62%), and healthcare suport services (8.99%).

 Farmerville is an extremely ethnically-diverse town.
 The people who call Farmerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmerville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Farmerville include French , German, Irish, and Scottish.

 The most common language spoken in Farmerville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.